 LinkedIn is one of the more professional social sites and B2B businesses can generally find more success here.
 That’s why maintaining a style that showcases your professionalism is the most important for LinkedIn images.

 The website recommends using an image with minimum text for both your personal and company cover.
 They also only accepts PNG and JPEG image formats.

 If you run a company page, visitors can also click on your Company photos featured in the Life tab of your page.
 So make sure to have some images or photos on hand to offer your visitor a sneak peek of your daily operations.

 For LinkedIn, you need to make sure your images are sharp, clean, professional and straight to the point.
 Memes and fancy fonts might make you stick out like a sore thumb.

 YouTube Image Size Guide

 The last on the list, YouTube.

 With ⅓ of the internet users also using YouTube, you can know for sure that it is a big deal.
-While the website mostly focus on videos, there are still a couple of images that give your video sharing channel that added edge.
+While the website mostly focuses on videos, there are still a couple of images that give your video sharing channel that added edge.